scalableminds/webknossos/docs/installation.md

 docker-compose down
 ```

-!!! info
-    This setup does not support regular backups or monitoring.
+**This setup does not support regular backups or monitoring.
-    Please check out [our paid service plans](https://webknossos.org/pricing) if you require any assistance with your production setup.
+    Please check out [our paid service plans](https://webknossos.org/pricing) if you require any assistance with your production setup.**

 For installations on localhost, please refer to the [Readme](https://github.com/scalableminds/webknossos#docker).